WHAT IS YOGA?

 Hatha Yoga is the most traditional form, from which most of the other schools have developed.
 Some of the other more popular types are: Vinyasa (or flow), Power and Ashtanga yoga which use the same postures as in Hatha but in faster moving sequences so tend to be more physically demanding; Iyengar yoga uses lots of props and focuses on alignment; and Bikram yoga which is taught in a heated room.

-Our classes will be based on traditional Hatha Yoga with faster, more energetic sequences being introduced into the course.
+Our classes will be based on traditional Hatha Yoga Flow with flowing sequences designed to stretch, strengthen and relax your mind, body and spirit.

 BENEFITS OF YOGA?